5 Former Design Trends That Aren’t Cool Anymore (So Stop Using Them)

 Instead of hitting your visitors over the head with overuse of that fancy typeface that you found free online, try instead sprinkling it in extremely selectively.
 Elementary school taught you that cursive is for professional communication; they lied.
 In design it should be used very selectively as an occasional accent to more readable alternatives.
-Here’s a beautiful example of this from Little Sea Warrior.

 This one has roots dating back to the early days of even print design.
 The burst is a tried and true way to grab your viewer’s attention.
 It says “hey, here’s some important information!” in a easy to implement and instantly recognizable way.
 The problem: it’s ugly and makes your design look like a marketing professor threw up on it.

 My main problem with this is that it reflects a complete lack of thought and imagination.
 Instead of considering how to effectively integrate a logical and appropriate break into the design pattern, the designers who use this simply use the very first idea that pops into their heads.
 It would also be the very first idea of every non-designer as well, making it the most uncreative design element you could possibly use.